Muhannad7794/vp_baseFree_tracking/README.md

 3. Generate any of the example plots using the CLI commands in §4.

-The combination of structured dataset, modular scripts, and Docker-based execution aims to make the system transparent, reproducible, and easy to extend for further experiments or for deployment as a real-time smoothing component in Unreal Engine.
+The combination of structured dataset, modular scripts, and Docker-based execution aims to make the system transparent, reproducible, and easy to extend for further scalability and more models.